camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 In addition, the process engine has a concept of job suspension.
 For example, a job gets suspended when the process instance it belongs gets suspended.
 A job is only acquirable if it is not suspended.

+### Job Acquisition performance optimisation

+To optimize the acquisition of jobs that need to be executed immediately, the `DUEDATE_` column is not set (`null`) and a (positive) null check is added as a condition for acquisition.

+However, in a high job-count scenario, this causes a high CPU cost by always performing a full table scan on the `ACT_RU_JOB` table.
+If this is the case, the optimisation can be disabled by setting the `ensureJobDueDateNotNull` [process engine configuration flag]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#ensureJobDueDateNotNull" >}}) to `true`.

 ## The Two Phases of Job Acquisition

 Job acquisition has two phases.
 In the first phase the job executor queries for a configurable amount of acquirable jobs.
 If at least one job can be found, it enters the second phase, locking the jobs.
 Locking is necessary in order to ensure that jobs are executed exactly once.
-In a clustered scenario, it is accustom to operate multiple job executor instances (one for each node) that all poll the same ACT&#95;RU&#95;JOB table.
+In a clustered scenario, it is customary to operate multiple job executor instances (one for each node) that all poll the same ACT&#95;RU&#95;JOB table.
 Locking a job ensures that it is only acquired by a single job executor instance.
 Locking a job means updating its values in the LOCK&#95;EXP&#95;TIME&#95; and LOCK&#95;OWNER&#95; columns.
 The LOCK&#95;EXP&#95;TIME&#95; column is updated with a timestamp signifying a date that lies in the future.
 The intuition behind this is that we want to lock the job until that date is reached.
 The LOCK&#95;OWNER&#95; column is updated with a value uniquely identifying the current job executor instance.
 In a clustered scenario this could be a node name uniquely identifying the current cluster node.

 The situation where multiple job executor instances attempt to lock the same job concurrently is accounted for by using optimistic locking (see REV&#95; column).